amtp-protocol/amtp/README.md

                         └─────────────────┘     └─────────────────┘
 ```

-AMTP does not mandate any particular schema system or registry.

 Messages MAY include a logical schema identifier (e.g., schema:"agntcy:commerce.order.v2"), but AMTP Core makes no assumptions about how that identifier is minted, stored, versioned, or resolved.
 Gateways and participants MAY validate payloads against schemas using any mechanism (or none).

+AMTP does not mandate any particular schema  or agent registry.
+Each implementation is free to choose their own registry architecture: centralized, federated, file-based, database-driven, or any other approach that meets their organizational needs.

 ### 2.2 Protocol Stack